Where everything's made with love

 My first Peanut Butter Frito Bars were tested and approved by a gaggle of teenagers when we gathered at our daughter's place over Memorial Day.
 Their Lake Place is often where recipes get a test run because it's a great mix of age groups, three generations, in fact.
 They got at least ten thumbs up.

-These amazing treats require only five or six ingredients (toffee chips are optional), no baking, and absolutely no skill to make.
+And these amazing treats require only five or six ingredients (toffee chips are optional), no baking, and absolutely no skill to make.
+One time we decided not to add the toffee chips because we thought they might be too sweet.
+What were we thinking??
+Skip toffee?
+What a silly idea.

 Peanut Butter Frito Bars Are As Simple As A Texas Two-Step